garagehive/garagehive.github.io/docs/garagehive-tyre-manufacturer-price-groups.md

 ---
 layout: docs
-title: DRAFT* - How to Use Tyre Manufacturer Price Groups
+title: How to Use Tyre Manufacturer Price Groups in Garage Hive
 ---

 <a name="top"></a>

-# We are still working on this article!
-We are currently reviewing this article before it is published, check back later.

-# How to Use Tyre Manufacturer Price Groups
+# How to Use Tyre Manufacturer Price Groups in Garage Hive
 **Tyre Manufacturer Price Groups** is a pricing table in Garage Hive that links tyre manufacturers with the Item Price Groups.
 This helps pricing up the tyres and automatically adding markups for the tyres.